-- The State Finance Law defines and mandates the use of seven fund types: General, Special Revenue, Capital Projects, Debt Service, Enterprise, Internal Service and Fiduciary. - Because of the difference between the State's fiscal year (April 1 through March 31) and the Federal fiscal year (October 1 through September 30), State fiscal year appropriations of most Federal grants generally include spending from portions of two Federal fiscal years.
-The amounts discussed throughout the Executive Budget represent the totals of spending from different grants, that are expected to occur during the State fiscal year. - Adjustments in the amounts available for the current year may occur for a number of reasons.
-As discussed below, they may anticipate changes that are being recommended in the budget for the new fiscal year or reflect transactions occurring during the course of the current year: - Most commonly, the adjustment is included to make the amounts available in the current year more comparable to those recommended for the upcoming year.
-For example, if the Executive Budget is recommending that an item, which has been appropriated in the current year's budget as a State Operations item, be included in the upcoming year in Aid to Localities, the dollar amount of the item would be deducted from the amount available in the current year for State Operations to achieve year-to-year comparability.
-A similar amount would be added to the amount available this year for Aid to Localities. - In other cases, including the example shown in the table above, the amount shown reflects an adjustment that has actually taken place during the current year.
-In the example, the amount of \$235,800 was transferred to this agency from an appropriation made to "All State Departments and Agencies" which is included among the Miscellaneous appropriations elsewhere in the Executive Budget.
+- 1 The State Finance Law defines and mandates the use of seven fund types.
+Of these, the fund types typically found in the State Operations category are General, Special Revenue, Enterprise, Internal Service and Fiduciary. - 2 This column displays the appropriations available for the current fiscal year. - 3 This column displays the appropriations recommended for the next fiscal year. - 4 This column displays the difference between the appropriations available in the current fiscal year and the amounts recommended for the next fiscal year, with negative amounts displayed in parentheses. - 5 Because of the difference between the State's fiscal year (April 1 through March 31) and the Federal fiscal year (October 1 through September 30), appropriations of most Federal grants generally include spending from portions of two Federal fiscal years.
+The amounts discussed throughout the Executive Budget represent the totals of spending from different grants that are expected to occur during the State fiscal year. - 6 Adjustments in the amounts available for the current year may occur for a number of reasons.
+As discussed below, they may anticipate changes that are being recommended in the budget for the new fiscal year or reflect transactions occurring during the course of the current year: - Most commonly, the adjustment is included to make the amounts available in the current fiscal year more comparable to those recommended for the next fiscal year.
+For example, if the Executive Budget is recommending that an item which has been appropriated in the current year's budget as a State Operations item be included as an Aid to Localities item in the next fiscal year, the dollar amount of the item would be deducted from the amount available in the current year for State Operations to achieve year-to-year comparability.
+A similar amount would be added to the amount available this year for Aid to Localities.

+In other cases, including the example shown in the table above, the amount shown reflects an adjustment that has actually taken place during the current year.
+In the example, amounts were transferred to this agency from an appropriation made to "All State Departments and Agencies" which is included among the Miscellaneous appropriations elsewhere in the Executive Budget.
 During budget execution, such Miscellaneous All State Department and Agency appropriations (e.g., to fund a salary increase or some other across-the-board adjustment) are divided and transferred to the appropriations of individual agencies to be expended (see the explanation of "lump sum appropriations" included in the "Financial Terminology" section).
 The adjustment made in this case enables the reader to compare the amount actually available to the agency under this category during the current fiscal year with that appropriated by the Legislature for the year.

 IV.
-STATE OPERATIONS - ALL FUNDS FINANCIAL REQUIREMENTS BY PROGRAM -APPROPRIATIONS
+STATE OPERATIONS - ALL FUNDS FINANCIAL REQUIREMENTS BY PROGRAM-APPROPRIATIONS

-This table shows the amounts available for State Operations for the current fiscal year and those that have been recommended for the coming fiscal year by program and, within each program, by fund type.
+This table shows the amounts available for State Operations for the current fiscal year and those that have been recommended for the next fiscal year by program and, within each program, by fund type.